dohoonk/Tony-Kim-Week1-Figma/README.md

   - Confirm Functions secret `OPENAI_API_KEY` is set and the function was redeployed after setting.
   - Inspect DevTools Network for the `aiProxy` request status.
 - Firestore quota/high write rates → cursor throttling is 150ms and object writes batch at ~40–100ms; verify you’re not on a restricted quota or switch to emulator.

+### 6) AI Command Examples
+Use these in the chat panel:
+- "Create a blue rectangle in the center"
+- "Add a circle at x 200 y 300 with color #ff6b6b"
+- "Insert text ‘Welcome!’ at x 120 y 80 with font size 28"
+- "Move the selected object to x 420 y 220"
+- "Resize the selected object to width 300 height 160"
+- "Rotate the selected object to 45 degrees"
+- "Set the selected color to #10b981"
+- "Align the selection to the left edge"
+- "Arrange the current objects into a grid with 16 gap and 24 padding"
+- "Generate a login form with width 360, padding 24, gap 12, and button ‘Sign in’"

 ## Testing (lightweight for MVP)
 - Vitest + RTL setup included; canvas E2E/manual preferred due to DOM canvas limitations.